 Also, everyone in Gym Leader Janine's gym in (Heart)Gold and (Soul)Silver is disguised as the Gym Leader to throw you off.

 The Pokémon Kirlia and Gardevoir can both be male despite appearing to wear a tutu and a ballroom gown, respectively (though Gen IV introduces Gardevior's Distaff Counterpart, Gallade.
 Even in Gen IV and beyond, it's still perfectly possible to have a male Gardevior, since Gallade uses a different evolution method*

-In Animal Crossing, you can wear any clothing or accessory items, even those that are obviously intended for the opposite sex.
+You can wear any clothing or accessory items, even those that are obviously intended for the opposite sex.
 This extends in subsequent games to even unlocking the ability to have girl's hairstyles or shoes on a boy or vice versa.
 The only thing you can't do is change the face style or actually use the opposite sex clothes model (that is, putting a dress on a boy character will make it still look like a shirt, and putting a shirt on a girl will still look like a dress)- though, this last restriction is removed in the 3DS version, which has skirts, pants, and dresses as separate kinds of items.
 While it does specifically classify clothes as masculine, feminine, or unisex, it doesn't stop you from buying them or trying them on in the store- the Able sisters comment on it but are okay with it.
 Male characters will even do a Girly Run if they're wearing a skirt or dress.

 Blanca, the cat with the blank face, is evidently a male, even though "Blanca" is the feminine form, the gibber-clip is the highest-pitched one used for females, and the outfit is the female skirt.
 She has no name in Japan, and internationally she's been changed into a girl.
 Bob, another cat, is still a boy though purple and he wears a long pink floral "shirt".